uclchem/UCLCHEM/README.md

 	-check freeze out alphas in reactions.csv, they default to 1 -Nothing else needs to be changed, everything is updated automatically.

-Whenever you change anything, including parameters type "make" into terminal.
-Currently, there is a parameter file called parameters.f90.
-As there is a makefile, recompiling after changing parameters takes a negligible amount of time.For that reason, having a parameter file that is just read in is fairly low priority.

 *************************************************************
 General issues/ to do list
 *************************************************************
 Zeros
 	rate(j)=1.0d-30 when it is really zero.
 This was to avoid computing issues.
 However, in many cases a fortran 95 code on a modern pc will run without errors.
 Investigate this.

-Analys
-	I'm completely unaware of what this subroutine does but it's missing

-Cshock
-	Physics module in progress!

-Cloud
-	Temperature profile still needs to be hard coded.
-Can find in main.f and sub.f_cpout of newold.
-Temperature increase and temperature limits of evaporation are found there and different for different mass cores.